-When Eve plucked the apple from the tree in the Garden of Eden it very well may have been in South Tyrol, Italy.
-Crowning the far northern edge of the country, this mountainous haven is blessed with some of the most stunning scenery in the world.
+When Eve plucked the proverbial apple from the tree in the Garden of Eden it very well may have been in South Tyrol, Italy.
+Crowning the far northern edge of the country, this mountainous haven, also known as Alto Adige and Südtirol, is blessed with some of the most stunning scenery in the world.

 Here, Mediterranean valleys crash into Alpine glory producing striking snow-capped vistas illuminated by terrain ablaze with tropical lushness.
-One can’t help but be in constant awe among such beauty.
+One can’t help but be in constant awe of such beauty.

 With over 18,000 hectares (picture 15,000 baseball fields) of apple orchards spread throughout the region, South Tyrol is the largest self-contained apple-producing region in Europe.
-Apples are a fundamental element of the South Tyrolean economy.
-These luscious delights are not only a gift for your taste buds, but are integral in many cosmetics and spa treatments in South Tyrol.
+South Tyrolean Apples, or Mela Alto Adige and Südtiroler Apfel, as they are also known, are a fundamental element of the local economy and a source of pride for the region.

 Kurmark-Unifrut is a 480-member strong co-op cultivating almost 800 hectares and producing 55,000 tons of fruit each year.
 Unifrut was founded in 1946 while Kurmark was founded in 1960.
 The two co-ops merged in 2001.

-We met Reka in the village of Kurtatsch mid-morning and took a little time to stroll through its lovely cobblestone streets in the warm morning light.
+We met Reka in Kurtatsch, a quaint wine village 5 minutes from Tramin, mid-morning and took a little time to stroll through its lovely cobblestone streets in the warm morning light.
 Before heading to Margreid, Reka led us up a nearby mountain to get the lay of the apple production in the valley.
-We walked through a sun-soaked vineyard, passing a small church that looked as old as the mountain itself, until we came to a sheer cliff edge.
+We walked through a sun-soaked vineyard, passing a small church that looked as old as the mountain itself until we came to a sheer cliff edge.

-At the end of the 10 optical sorting-lines, bins lower to capture the apples using a vacuum suction technique.
-Final inspection is performed with the human eye before packaging.
+At the end of the 10 optical sorting lines, bins lower to capture the apples using a vacuum suction technique.
+A final inspection is performed with the human eye before packaging.

 The co-op packages apples for multiple brands, which vary by the destination country.
-Each package includes the European Protected Geographical Indication (PGI) seal of quality.
-Thirteen apple varieties in South Tyrol currently hold PGI status, which guarantees quality, uniqueness and exceptional taste.
-Only producers who adhere to strict production guidelines receive the designation.
+Each package includes the PGI designation mentioned earlier — guaranteeing the quality, uniqueness, and exceptional taste of the apples.

 Savoring Every Sip & Bite

-Next up were the apples.
+Next up were the South Tyrolean apples.
 We were familiar with a few of the varieties, including Braeburn, Red Delicious, Granny Smith and Royal Gala, but were not at all prepared for the lush juiciness that came with every bite.
 We love American apples; however, South Tyrol’s apples stood a mountain apart.
-They were more aromatic and the flavors seem to burst within your mouth.
+They were more aromatic and the flavors seem to burst in your mouth.